ipums/hlink/sphinx-docs/comparisons.md

 or equal to 0.79 will be added to the potential matches table.
 Pairs of records which do not satisfy the comparison will not be potential matches.

+*Note: This page focuses on the `comparisons` section in particular, but the household comparisons section `hh_comparisons` has the same structure.
+It defines rules which hlink uses to filter record pairs after household blocking in the hh_matching task.
+These rules are effectively filters on the output `hh_potential_matches` table.*

 ## Comparison Types

 Currently the only `comparison_type` supported for the `comparisons` section is